Over 1,600 anonymous tips received since East Tennessee Valley Crime Stoppers launched last year

 - Call 865-215-7165

-KPD says that tips will remain 100% anonymous, and should any tips lead to an arrest, the recovery of stolen property, the seizure of illegal drugs or the return of a missing person, the tipster could be eligible for a cash prize.
+The tips will remain 100% anonymous, and should any tips lead to an arrest, the recovery of stolen property, the seizure of illegal drugs, or the return of a missing person, the tipster could be eligible for a cash prize, officials added.